-On May 3, 2021, we entered into a waiver to the CRG Loan Agreement (the "Waiver"), pursuant to which CRG reduced the financial covenant associated with our revenue derived from sales of YUTIQ and DEXYCU for the twelve-month period ended December 31, 2021 from \$45 million to \$25 million.
-On October 8, 2020, we entered into a Waiver to the CRG Loan Agreement (the "Waiver") pursuant to which CRG waived the financial covenant associated with our revenue derived from sales of YUTIQ and DEXYCU for the twelve-month period ended December 31, 2020 and reduced the revenue covenant for the twelve-month period ending December 31, 2021 from \$80 million to \$45 million.
-On November 19, 2019, we entered into a Waiver to the CRG Loan Agreement (the "Waiver") pursuant to which CRG waived the financial covenant associated with our revenue derived from sales of YUTIQ and DEXYCU for the twelve-month period ender 19, 2019, we entered into a Waiver to the CRG Loan Agreement (the "Waiver") pursuant to which CRG waived the financial covenant associated with our revenue derived from sales of YUTIQ and DEXYCU for the twelve-month period ender 19, 2019.
-If we do not maintain compliance with all of the continuing covenants and other terms and conditions of the CRG Loan or secure a waiver for any non-compliance, then the Lenders may choose to declare an event of default and require that we immediately repay all amounts outstanding, plus penalties and interest, including an exit fee and any prepayment fees, and foreclose on the collateral granted to them to secure such indebtedness.
+On May 3, 2021, we entered into a waiver to the CRG Loan Agreement, pursuant to which CRG reduced the financial covenant associated with our revenue derived from sales of YUTIQ and DEXYCU for the twelve-month period ended December 31, 2021 from \$45 million to \$25 million.
+On October 8, 2020, we entered into a waiver to the CRG Loan Agreement pursuant to which CRG waived the financial covenant associated with our revenue derived from sales of YUTIQ and DEXYCU for the twelve-month period ended December 31, 2020 and reduced the revenue covenant for the twelve-month period ending December 31, 2021 from \$80 million to \$45 million.
+On November 19, 2019, we entered into a waiver to the CRG Loan Agreement pursuant to which CRG waived the financial covenant associated with our revenue derived from sales of YUTIQ and DEXYCU for the twelve-month period ended December 31, 2019.
+If we do not maintain compliance with all of the continuing covenants and other terms and conditions of the CRG Loan or secure a waiver for any non-compliance, then the lenders may choose to declare an event of default and require that we immediately repay all amounts outstanding, plus penalties and interest, including an exit fee and any prepayment fees, and foreclose on the collateral granted to them to secure such indebtedness.
 Such repayment would have a material adverse effect on our business and financial condition.

 On December 17, 2020, we paid \$15.0 million against the CRG Loan obligations in connection with the consummation of the RPA agreement (see Note 3).
-In addition to repayment of the \$13.8 million principal portion of the CRG Loan, we paid (i) the \$828,000 Exit Fee, and (ii) accrued and unpaid interest of \$378,000 through that date.
+In addition to repayment of the \$13.8 million principal portion of the CRG Loan, we paid (i) the \$828,000 exit fee, and (ii) accrued and unpaid interest of \$378,000 through that date.
 CRG waived the financial covenant in the CRG Loan associated with the payment of prepayment premiums if prepayment occurred after December 31, 2019 and on or prior to December 31, 2020.
-As of June 30, 2021, our outstanding balance, including principal and the exit fee, under the CRG Loan was approximately \$40.5 million, and consisted of approximately \$38.5 million of carrying value (see Note 12), and \$2.0 million of the remaining balance of unamortized debt discount related to the CRG Loan.
+As of September 30, 2021, our outstanding balance, including principal and the exit fee, under the CRG Loan was approximately \$40.5 million, and consisted of approximately \$38.7 million of carrying value (see Note 12), and \$1.8 million of the remaining balance of unamortized debt discount related to the CRG Loan.